Category Archives: Executive Reviews

 Maximizing the Value of Review Meetings

 Periodic reviews are critical for keeping important initiatives, functions, and projects on track in an organization.
-However, maximizing the value from these review meetings takes thoughtful effort from both the reviewers and those presenting their work (the reviewees).
+However, maximizing the value from review meetings takes thoughtful effort from both the reviewers and those presenting their work (the reviewees).

 Responsibilities of the Reviewer

 • A best practice is to share your initial questions and perspective with the reviewee in advance.
 This allows them to understand where you are coming from, hone their thinking, and essentially start the review meeting before it officially begins.
-Provide this helpful framing upfront for a much more productive dialogue in the review.
+Provide framing upfront for a more productive dialogue in the review.

 • Once in the meeting, resist the urge to jump straight to your pre-conceived notions.
 Instead, actively listen to the reviewee’s presentation with an open mind.
 Ask clarifying questions to ensure you fully understand the current state and ask well formulated questions to push up thinking, before offering opinions or advice.
 The best reviewers make the reviewee feel heard and can see the situation through their eyes.